-- Ensure all staff can recognize the signs and symptoms of COVID-19 and that a procedure is in place for alerting the nurse responsible for the resident's care. - Create separate staffing teams that are dedicated for residents that are COVID-19positive. - Exercise consistent assignments of staff to residents regardless of symptoms or COVID-19 status.
-This practice can help with detection of emerging condition changes. - As much as possible, staff who are not fully vaccinated should not work across units or floors. - Minimize the number of staff caring for each resident. - Limit staff who are not fully vaccinated onsite work to only one facility, whenever possible.
+- Ensure all staff can recognize the signs and symptoms of COVID-19 and that a procedure is in place for alerting the nurse responsible for the resident's care. - Create separate staffing teams that are dedicated for residents that are COVID-19-positive within the same shift. - Exercise consistent assignments of staff to residents regardless of symptoms or COVID-19 status.
+This practice can help with detection of emerging condition changes. - As much as possible, staff who are not fully vaccinated should not work across units or floors. - Minimize the number of staff caring for each resident. - Limit staff who are not fully vaccinated to onsite work at only one facility, whenever possible.